neerazz/TriArchitect-Agent/resources/paper/main.md

 ## 9. Conclusion

-This paper presented TriArchitect, a multi-agent framework achieving 94.2% semantic preservation for Java code migration—a 21.9 percentage point improvement over GPT-5.1 single-agent baselines.
-Through the Typed Migration Graph, three specialized agents, and Cyclic Consensus Protocol, we reduce API hallucination by 86.3% while maintaining practical overhead.
+This paper presented TriArchitect, a multi-agent framework for Java code migration.
+Through the Typed Migration Graph, three specialized agents, and Validator-Veto Protocol, the prototype demonstrates the potential to reduce API hallucination while improving migration success rates over single-agent approaches.

-Evidence suggests that combining persistent semantic state with verified multi-agent consensus provides a robust foundation for reliable code transformation.
-As LLMs continue improving (GPT-5.1 now achieves 68.8% on SWE-bench Verified), frameworks that constrain and verify their outputs will become increasingly important for safety-critical software engineering.
+Evidence from preliminary evaluation suggests that combining persistent semantic state with verified multi-agent consensus provides a promising foundation for reliable code transformation.
+As LLMs continue improving, frameworks that constrain and verify their outputs will become increasingly important for software engineering.

+**Limitations:** This is a vision/prototype paper.
+Full-scale empirical evaluation on diverse codebases is ongoing.

 **Future Work.** We plan extension to additional languages (Python 2→3, .NET Framework→Core) and CI/CD integration for incremental workflows.